mfalaize/cv-generator/README.md

 As the PDF is generated with the jsPdf library, the <code>pdfContent</code> function must return the <code>jsPDF</code> object created at the beginning of the function.
 Your code should start by ```var doc = new jsPDF();```.

 When your template is complete you finally have to update the GUI by adding your template in the options of the PDF model field.
 To do so, edit the <code>data/data-fields.json</code>.
 Note that you can add custom properties (with custom new fields) as it is done with the default model (please see the JSON file to know how to do).

+####Note for the <code>data/data-fields.json</code> file

+When you edit the <code>data/data-fields.json</code> file, you also have to write a JS script in the <code>version/scripts</code> directory.
+This script is necessary to automatically adapt the saved CV files to the new model (as this file is only an angular model dump).
+The file name is important and have to be in the same template as <code>update-1.0-to-1.1.js</code>.
+If the script does not exist, just copy the <code>update-1.0-to-1.1.js</code> file, change its name and adapt its content.
+If the script already exists, just add your modifications to the content.